Bray Accountants No Comments

 • Don’t forget the £1,000 a year in tax-free allowances for property or trading income available since April 2017.

-• The Corporation Tax rate is remaining at 19% until April 2023 with the proposal to increase to 25% for Profits over £250,000, Profits below £50,000 will remain taxed at 19%.
-A tapered rate will return for Profits between £50,000 and £250,000 to merge the two rates.
+• The Corporation Tax rates remain at 25% for Profits over £250,000, Profits below £50,000 will remain taxed at 19%.
+A tapered rate applies for Profits between £50,000 and £250,000 to merge the two rates.

-• VAT registration limit to remain at £85,000 until April 2024 and the deregistration limit £83,000.
+• VAT registration limit raised to £90,000 from April 2024 and the deregistration limit raised to £88,000.

 Bray Accountants No Comments